jagh/frank-radfact/README.md

 # frank-radfact
-Frankinstein repo to simplify the implementation of RadFact score assessment
+Frankenstein repo to simplify the implementation of RadFact score assessment